-The dog has a look of bravery and will stand majestically to face troubles that come its way.
+The dog looks brave and will stand majestically to face troubles that come its way.

 The Braque Francais Pyrenean also boasts of having other names like Gascogne type and de Grande taille.

-Being 23 inches tall, this dog is also blessed with exceptional stability that comes from its weight of up to 55 pounds.
+Being 23 inches tall, this dog is also blessed with exceptional stability from its weight of up to 55 pounds.